saitamar10/Tutku-Matbaa-Reklm/README.md

 ![Digital Business Landing Page](preview.png)

 ## Overview
 Welcome to a Digital Business Website project!
 In this project, I created a sophisticated and responsive business website using React and Next.js.
-My focus was on employing best practices in React, creating an engaging UI with pure CSS, and implementing advanced features to elevate your development skills.
+My focus was on employing best practices in React, creating an engaging UI with pure CSS, and implementing advanced features to elevate my development skills.

 ## Features